weidalin/MBDN/README.md

-## this code is forked by [ACSP](https://github.com/WangWenhao0716/Adapted-Center-and-Scale-Prediction.git)
+## this code is forked from [ACSP](https://github.com/WangWenhao0716/Adapted-Center-and-Scale-Prediction.git)

 ## train
 - config setting